Delayed Proof of Work

 # A Foundational Discussion of Blockchain Security

 Komodo’s form of providing security is called Delayed Proof of Work (dPoW).
-It builds on the most advanced form of blockchain security in existence, Proof of Work (PoW).
+This security method builds on the most advanced form of blockchain security in existence, Proof of Work (PoW).
 The latter form of security is the method utilized by most of the secure PoW networks out there like the Bitcoin/Litecoin networks.

 To understand the value of Komodo’s dPoW security, we must first explain how PoW works and why it is the most secure method of maintaining a decentralized blockchain.
 We must also examine PoW’s shortcomings, so that we may understand the need for Komodo’s dPoW method and the advantages it provides to the blockchain community.

 To understand how PoW technology functions, we begin by explaining the roots that make the Bitcoin protocol a viable means of securely transferring value.

 # What Is A Consensus Mechanism?